robinli/MVC5-Scaffolder/CustomBasicScaffolder/packages/EPPlus.4.5.2/readme.txt

 EPPlus-A .NET Spreadsheet API

 Changes
+4.5.2
+* Upgraded System.Drawing.Common to 4.5.0-rc1
+* Optimized image handling
+* External Streams are not closed when disposing the package
+* Fixed issue with Floor and Celing functions
+* And more bugfixes, see https://github.com/JanKallman/EPPlus/commits/master

 4.5.1
 * Added web sample for .NET Core from Vahid Nasiri
 * Added sparkline sample to sample project